 This is the greatest allure of Flo’s V8 Cafe, and it’s a testament to the Imagineers that they were able to convey a car theme that isn’t simply straight out of a scene in Cars.
 Yes, the references to the film are there, but beyond the exterior design bearing a striking resemble to a locale in the movie, the restaurant does not seem cartoonish at all.

 Of course, all of the ambiance in the world doesn’t make a whole lot of difference for a restaurant if the restaurant’s food is awful.
-Fortunately, Flo’s food is quite good.
-During our visit for the grand reopening of Disney California Adventure, we ate at Flo’s several times, and enjoyed the experience each time (disclosure: one meal was comped as part of the Cars Land launch party; the other three meals we paid for ourselves).
-Our food was very good overall, with one slight misstep.
-We have heard a lot of praise for Flo’s from others, and our meals largely fall in line with this praise (even if they didn’t, the ambiance and theming would make for any culinary shortcomings).
+During our visit for the grand reopening of Disney California Adventure and in the couple of years that followed, we ate at Flo’s several times, and enjoyed the experience each and every time.
+Pretty much everyone we knew liked the menu and enjoyed the food.
+Then, the menu changed.
+And not for the better.

-We only tried one of the pies, the Strawberry Rhubarb pie, and it was excellent.
-Based on the reactions of friends with whom we dined over the course of the week, you couldn’t go wrong with any of the pies, even the one that oddly combined apple and cheddar!
-We also ordered a chocolate shake with “road gravel.”
+Although not as unique, we also like the chocolate shake with “road gravel.”
 As best I can tell, the road gravel isn’t actual chunks of rocks, but little balls of chocolate.
 It added a nice texture to our chocolate shake, which was very good.

 If you’ve been to Flo’s V8 Cafe, which entrees and desserts do you like best?
-Where is your favorite “room” to eat?
+Have you noticed a decline in the food here since it opened?
 If you haven’t been, does this make you want to visit Cars Land even more?
 Share your thoughts in the comments!